st-keller/kiss/README.md

 ~~The most simple thing we can do is giving the window a certain background-color and provide means to change it.~~ Turns out that color is a complicated thing.
 And the already started second step ("displaying a symbol") is not a "second" but more a "tenth" step, because dealing with fonts and glyphs ain't easy either!

-So we start anew with dimension 0: **A Point!**
+So we start anew with the following abstractions:

-The point is likely to become a "primitive element" of our system.
-Furthermore we have to define a way to abstract away these combined points into an new unit called **"a form"**.
-As a way to combine points and we will need something to position and group these forms which we will call a **"space"**.
-This space will introduce a "geometry" into our system, most important: A projection and size.
+First, we have define our "primitive elements" of our system, which we will name **drawables** (didn't find a better term).
+These elements have no properties besides beeing drawables.

+The frist abstraction will be a **stride**.
+This abstraction introduces properties like a "start", "end" and "length".

+The we'll be able to forma a **path** ("paths are made by walking").
+At this level we will strat to talk about "colors", "path-width" and "filling".

+And after that we will build **shapes** out of paths.
+Shapes will introduce a  projection-matrix - a kind of a "geometry".
-Additionaly it may be used as a host for something called an "anchor-point", coloring- and arrangement-rules.
+Additionaly it may be used as a host for something called an "anchor-point" and path-arrangement-rules.

-Then we'll do two points and after that advance to dimension 1: **A Line!**

 That will be a lot of work - so let's see how this will turn out!